December 2021 – This post has gotten a much-deserved update! Several links were added to make the ideas even more actionable. Good luck, and have fun!

 If your students are new to reflection, begin with sentence starters to as guidance.
 “I was good at_____.”
 “Next time I might_____.”
 “I still struggle with______.”
 You could also try providing students with graphic organizers such as a PMI chart: Plus, Minus, and Interesting.
 Students fill in items for each category.
 Remember – when reflecting, the process is as important as the product.

-For more ideas on how to incorporate reflection in your music classes, check out this post, Getting Started With Google Jamboard.
+For more ideas on how to incorporate reflection in your music classes as well as free downloads, check out these resources:

 “We do not learn from experience…we learn from reflecting on experience.”
 John Dewey